 The quick version

-There is still time to be involved in developing the existing document into a fully fledged standard – we share some links for next steps below.
+There is also still time to be involved in developing the existing document into a fully fledged standard – we share some links for next steps below.

 The longer version

-This was totally up our street, so we were happy to contribute.
 There are multiple paths to getting a standard in place, and one thing that was interesting about LINGO’s approach was that they were taking the CEN-CENELEC route.

 I’ve never heard of CEN-CENELEC – should I know about this already?

 Going the CEN-CENELEC route can sometimes be faster than going via other organisations like ISO, the International Standards Organisation.
 This is not just because an ISO has a broader international scope, but also because the governance model for CEN-CENELEC is linked to countries in the European Union.
-CEN-CENELEC was explicitly set up to make it possible to create standards that lawmakers in Europe can refer to.
+In fact, CEN-CENELEC was explicitly set up to make it possible to create standards that lawmakers in Europe can refer to.

 Also, harmonised standards drawn up by CEN-CENELEC have to be made freely available for download to view and download, which is not always the case with every standard.